 Transitions for obstacle entry/exit markers needs to be outside of the markers otherwise penalty time will be incurred.

-There will also be time penalties for errors in the obstacles.
+There will also be time penalties for dropping handled objects (Preparatory to Novice levels).

 The final scores will be points based on the placings of each competitor in order of lowest time.
 The points earned in each phase are combined to produce the overall points and competitor placings.